we Make critical Change

 Pattern of intersecting white diagonal lines on a black background.

-• The decision is “done,” but adoption lags.
+• The decision is made, but adoption lags.
 Leaders repeat themselves.
 Teams comply without commitment.

 You may be seeing: